jasonwadsworth/AWS-CrossAccount-CrossRegion-Pipeline/Readme.md

 In order to create the cross account pipeline you must follow the steps below *in order*.

-Create a stack using `CrossAccountPrimary.template`.
+Create a stack using `CrossAccountPrimary.yaml`.
 This should be run in the build account.
 This is the account where builds will run and the pipeline will live.
 This should be deployed in the region in which you want to perform builds and manage the pipeline.
 It does not need to be the same region as any of your deployments.
 There is only one parameter that need to be set the first time you run the stack:

 - _RootAccountArns_ - set this value to a comma separated list of ARNs representing the root accounts for deployment (arn:aws:iam::${AccountId}:root).
 This should include the build account.
 The remaining values should be left with default or blank settings.

-Once the primary stack is completed you will need to create a stack using `CloudFormationDeployer.template` in each of the accounts to which you wish to deploy.
+Once the primary stack is completed you will need to create a stack using `CloudFormationDeployer.yaml` in each of the accounts to which you wish to deploy.
 This stack can be created in any region because it only creates IAM resources, which are global.
 Most often this should be created in the same region as you are deploying to.
 This template has two parameters:
 - _BuildAccount_ - set this value to the AWS Account ID of the build account (the account you created the primary stack in).
 - _CMKARNs_ - set this to the CMK output value from the primary stack from step one.
 Later you may need to update this value to include multiple CMK ARNs.
 If you need to do so you will separate them using commas.